FullStaQD/architecture/docs/01_introduction_and_goals.md

 # Introduction and Goals {#section-introduction-and-goals}
 The FullStaQD reference architecture is the first step towards a modular full quantum software stack, which ensures compatibility and interoperability of various components in the quantum ecosystem.
 We want to develop a reference architecture with uniform standardised interfaces, which is consistent, modular and open.
-This reference architecture would reinforce the german quantum computing ecosystem by demonstrating the technical feasibility of quantum applications in the german industry, while also covering a wide quantum computing landscape.

 The reference architecture is divided into three layers and cross-layer concerns (see [building block view](./05_building_block_view.md)).